 Digital tokens are built on a distributed ledger infrastructure often referred to as a blockchain.
 These tokens can provide various rights.
 Cryptocurrency is a type of digital token, and is designed as a medium of exchange.
 Other digital tokens provide rights to use assets or services, or can represent ownership interests.

-Tricky topic video: Deferred tax / deferred tax and group scenarios
+Topic explainer video: Deferred tax / deferred tax and group scenarios